Ancient Theories of Freedom and Determinism

 1.4 The Stoics on the fatalist argument and co-fated events

 Epicurus believes that both the Principle of Bivalence and causal determinism are false; the Stoics believe that both are true, and that their truth does not render us powerless or make what will happen inevitable.
-In fact, the Stoics think that every event is both causally determined and fated.
+In fact, the Stoics think that every event is both causally determined and fated by God.
 The Stoics believe that God is wise, good, perfectly happy, and creator of the world (DL 7.147, LS 54A).
 But God is not an immaterial entity separate from the world who created it ex nihilo—instead, god is the world. and his mind pervades and organizes all things (Cicero, On the Nature of the Gods 1.39, LS 54B; Alexander, On Mixture 225, 1–2, LS 54H).
 Because God is good, he wishes to benefit everything (Clement, The teacher 1.8.63 1–2, LS 60I).
 So God’s providential will is to make the world the best he can.
 God is extremely powerful but not omnipotent, as he works within the limits of what is physically possible, like a craftsman skillfully building something with the materials at hand.
 The way God realizes his providential will is through setting up the causal order of the world to bring it about.
 Fate is an everlasting “ordering and sequence of causes” which brings about every single thing that has happened, is happening, and is going to happen.
-This is “not the ‘fate’ of superstition, but that of physics” (Cicero, On Divination 1.125–6, LS 55L).
+They claim that this is “not the ‘fate’ of superstition, but that of physics” (Cicero, On Divination 1.125–6, LS 55L).
 So for example, if God has it as part of his providential plan that I will recover from cancer, God will fate my recovery by building that future event into the overall organization of the cosmos from its foundation, so that the fated recovery will necessarily arise as the series of causes unspools itself over time.

 The Stoics believe that having everything that occurs fated in this way is compatible with our deliberating and acting effectively.
 To see this, consider the following example.
 Suppose that I am a Stoic, and I contract cancer.
 As a Stoic, I realize that it has been true from eternity and fated either that I will recover from the cancer, or that I will not.
 But that does not render the outcome of my cancer inevitable or make it pointless for me to seek treatment.
 The Stoic Chrysippus says that certain outcomes are simple, while others are conjoined.
 Simple outcomes are ones that will occur no matter what I do.
 For instance, as a mortal being, that I will die is inevitable; it will happen no matter what I do.[2]
 In the case of such simple outcomes, deliberation and action would be pointless.
 However, other things are conjoined, where an outcome is linked to its cause, which is necessary for it to occur.
-For instance, if Oedipus is going to be born of Laius, that is conjoined with Laius and Jocasta having intercourse.
+For instance, if Oedipus is going to be born of Laius, that event is conjoined with Laius and Jocasta having intercourse.
 In the case of my fated recovery from cancer, that fated recovery is conjoined to my action of seeking treatment, and Chrysippus says that the two are “co-fated”: it is fated (and causally determined) both that I will recover from the cancer and that I will seek treatment; it is through my fated action of seeking treatment that my fated recovery will occur (Fat.
 30, LS 55S).
 Since my action of seeking treatment is causally efficacious in bringing about its purpose, it isn’t pointless.
 My action is itself both causally determined and causally efficacious.
 Furthermore, even if it’s causally determined that I’ll recover, counterfactuals like “if I don’t seek treatment, I will die” can still be true.
 As Chrysippus puts it, even if it’s true (and causally determined) that somebody will wrestle, it doesn’t follow that they’ll wrestle whether or not they have an opponent, and even if it’s true (and causally determined) that somebody will recover from a disease, it doesn’t follow that they’ll recover whether or not they call a doctor (Fat.
 30, LS 55S).

 The Stoics say that actions like my seeking treatment for cancer, which are brought about by fate through the animal, are “in the power” of the animal, but they deny that we are free to choose between opposite actions—seeking treatment or not seeking treatment (Alexander, On Fate ch 13, 181,13–182,20, LS 62G).
 The Stoics believe Carneades is wrong to think that we need such a power to choose between opposite actions in order to stave off the fatalist argument and avoid its conclusion that the future is inevitable and we are powerless to do anything to shape it.
 Even if my action of seeking treatment is causally determined, and I do not have the ability not to seek treatment, seeking treatment can still lead to the cure of my cancer, a cure that would not have happened if I had not sought treatment.
 Like Aristotle, who was not willing to give up the idea that we effectively deliberate about our actions, the Stoics posit that I can effectively and rationally deliberate about what to do, even if the outcome of my deliberation and the actions that result from it are both causally determined.
 If I am in an unclear situation, considering the pros and cons of various actions is rational and will likely lead to a better decision than acting impulsively.
 Consider an example where I am offered a job, and I think things through before deciding to accept it.
 I had to go through the process of deliberation to reach that fated outcome; it’s no more true that I would have accepted the job whether or not I deliberated about the offer than it is that I would have recovered from cancer whether or not I sought treatment.
 So in the original fatalist argument, the Stoics would reject the premise that if it is true from eternity that an event will occur, then that event is necessary, in the sense of inevitable or beyond our power to effect, and they also reject Carneades’ assertion that events that have been causally determined from eternity are necessary in that sense.